msaaddev/TTable/algorithm_analysis.md

 9. Updating to the next day index.
 10. Checking if index has become greater than 5.
 If it does then set the index back to 0.
 11. Now the second for loop loop invariant value value will increment and the process will be repeated.

+Hence the algorithm makes correct decision and is scheduling courses in the reserved hours correctly.